Right to Terminate Following Event of Default - ISDA Provision

 So: once you have a clear, notified Failure to Pay or Deliver, you have to wait at least one and possibly three or more Local Business Days before doing anything about it.
 Therefore, you are on tenterhooks until the close of business T+2 LBDs (standard 2002 ISDA), or T+4 LBDs (standard 1992 ISDA).

-Let us imagine for a moment you have indeed waited the necessary time.
+Let us imagine for a moment you are not yourself in default and have indeed waited the necessary time.

 4. You may now send your Section 6(a) notice designating an Early Termination Date